 - Relax.
 If you have a busy lifestyle, or stressful job, try to make sure you de-stress at the end of each day.
 Anxiety and emotions can put extra stress on your body, which will affect your hormonal balance.
 Put your feet up, it’s good for you!

-3) Use a product that works for you
+3) Use a period product that works for you

 Using the right menstrual product can make early periods easy to manage.
-Menstrual cups are healthy and non-absorbent and can even be worn when you have a very light flow, or in the days before your period arrives – meaning you can be ready for anything!
+Menstrual cups are extremely portable.
+The Ruby Cup is healthy and non-absorbent and can even be worn when you have a very light flow, or in the days before your period arrives.
+You will be ready for anything!

-Check our page Get Started with a Menstrual Cup to find out more.
-It's also proved to be practical when you’re about to enter the ovulatory phase and don’t want to stain your underwear with spotting, just pop in your menstrual cup.
-The medical grade silicone does not dry you out and you can wear it for up to 12 hours without any worries.
+Check our Beginner’s Guide to a Menstrual Cup to find out more.
+It's also practical when you’re about to enter the ovulatory phase and don’t want to stain your underwear with spotting.
+Just pop in your menstrual cup when you think you are about to start your period even if you haven’t noted any menstrual flow yet.
+The medical-grade silicone does not dry you out and you can wear it for up to 8 hours without any worries.

 When to see a doctor

-Early periods are generally caused by common lifestyle factors but can sometimes indicate other health problems.
+Early periods can be caused by lifestyle factors but can sometimes indicate other health problems.
 If you have been sexually active and could be pregnant, visit your doctor for a consult – early periods can sometimes be a sign of pregnancy or implantation bleeding.
+There are also non-pregnancy related medical causes which may be nothing to worry about but seeing a health professional will put your mind at rest and, if you do have something, you will receive the right treatment early on.